nirmie/serving_on_k8_rocm/README.md

 Then, run `python3 streaming.py`.

 ### 14. Enjoy!
-With the URL you have, you can send any open AI compliant requests as long as the proper chat template is specified in the inference service yaml file.
+Using the URL you have created you can send any open AI compliant requests as long as the proper chat template is specified in the inference service yaml file.
 If you wish to work with completions instead of chat, change the '--chat-template` argument value to point to an accepted template currently in the vllm container.

 [rocm]: https://rocm.docs.amd.com/projects/install-on-linux/en/latest/install/quick-start.html